Kochise/win_portable/System/USBDeview/readme.txt

-* This utility works on Windows 2000, Windows XP, Windows 2003, Windows Vista, Windows Server 2008, Windows 7, Windows 8, and Windows 10.
+* This utility works on Windows 2000, Windows XP, Windows 2003, Windows Vista, Windows Server 2008, Windows 7, Windows 8, Windows 10, and
+  Windows 11.
 Both 32-bit and 64-bit systems are supported.
+Windows 98/ME
-Windows 98/ME is not supported.
+  is not supported.